 If you’re new around here, you might wonder why vegetarians and vegans bother with “fake meat.”
 To me, it’s not fake.
-It’s plant-based delicious food.
+It’s plant-based delicious food that is high in protein.
 In this case, the main ingredient is wheat.
 With this seitan, I can use lots of my old favourite spice mixes, sauces, and cooking techniques that were once associated with meat in a cruelty-free way that’s delicious and full of essential nutrients.
+Plus, the high protein content is essential for making a meal that keeps you full!
 Try my Vegan Ginger Beef!

 A Special Beefy Ingredient: Marmite!

 If you’re not familiar with Marmite, it’s a yeast extract that, when mixed with water, tastes a lot like beef bouillon.
 If you don’t have Marmite, you can also use soy sauce or miso paste instead.
 Some viewers have told me Vegemite works like Marmite as well.

 This beefy seitan is super easy to make.
 All you do is blend all the wet ingredients together, mix with some vital wheat gluten flour to make the dough, then steam it for an hour.

 This produces the dense, hearty “raw” seitan.
 Raw is in quotes as it’s clearly not uncooked.
 However, I really mean raw in the sense that it’s meant to be an ingredient to be further prepared in other ways.
 Sliced thinly for sandwiches or to top crackers, it’s still tasty, but this seitan can be made more tasty after a bit of searing or grilling.